The-Motor-Element/search_backend/test_ui/README.md

 ## 📋 Prerequisites

-1. **API Server Running**: Ensure the Apollo tire search backend is running on `http://localhost:8001`
+1. **API Server Running**: Ensure the multi-brand tire search backend is running on `http://localhost:8001`
 2. **Modern Browser**: Chrome, Firefox, Safari, or Edge (latest versions)
 3. **Network Access**: Browser must be able to reach the API server